 One year of announcing the original Sony Alpha a7, Sony released the newer and advanced model called Sony Alpha A7 II.
 With its improved functions and better ergonomics, it took the full-frame and compact system camera series by storm.

 So let us examine fully the workings of Sony a7II and how wonderfully it performs in the real world.

 This groundbreaking camera by Sony comes with a Five-Axis Sensor-Shift Image Stabilization, which is the talk of the town.
 It is the most prominent feature as it is the first full-frame camera to incorporate this technology.

-The second major feature is its capability to record 1080p video that to at 60fps.
-It is also equipped with an HDMI output together with headphone jack and external microphone.
-It also boasts a XAVC S codec which can record at 50mb/s.
+The second major feature is its capability to record 1080p video at 60fps.
+It is also equipped with an HDMI output together with a headphone jack and external microphone.
+It also boasts a XAVC S codec, which can record at 50mb/s.

 One of the favorite treats of a7II is the way well manual focusing is handled with any lens.
 Everything, be it focus assist, focus peaking, the viewfinder display, and image stabilization, is dealt with brilliantly.

 It also has a high ISO performance, which is superb and sharper ever.
 All the other features are complemented by an excellent electronic with the right amount of brightness and a shutter with minimum vibration.